otey247/diagram-creator/README.md

-# AI Diagram Generator
+# Generative AI Diagram Generator

-A Next.js application that leverages GPT-4 to generate various types of diagrams using Mermaid syntax, including flowcharts, mindmaps, timelines, and more.
+A Next.js application that leverages generative ai to generate various types of diagrams using Mermaid syntax, including flowcharts, mindmaps, timelines, and more.

 ## Features